-The capital structure of the Group consists of bank borrowings, amount due to a director of subsidiaries and equity attributable to owners of the Company, comprising issued share capital, reserves and retained earnings.
+The capital structure of the Group consists of equity attributable to owners of the Company, comprising issued share capital, reserves and retained earnings.

 The Directors of the Company review the capital structure from time to time.
 As a part of this review, the Directors of the Company consider the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the Directors of the Company, the Group balance its overall capital structure through raising new bank borrowings and advance from a director of subsidiaries.
+Based on recommendations of the Directors of the Company, the Group will balance its overall capital structure through raising new bank borrowings and advance from a director of subsidiaries.